dynamsoft-docs/capture-vision-docs-server/programming/cplusplus/api-reference/core/basic-structures/captured-result-filter-v3.0.0.md

 ### GetName

-Gets the name of the captured result receiver.
+Gets the name of the captured result filter.

 ```cpp
 const char* GetName() const